 Human-Centered Research Expertise

-I am completing my PhD in learning sciences, a field spearheaded by early leaders in UX, human-computer interaction (HCI), and artificial intelligence at institutions like XEROX Palo Alto Research Center in the 1980s and 1990s.
+I just completed my PhD in learning sciences, a field spearheaded by early leaders in UX, human-computer interaction (HCI), and artificial intelligence at institutions like XEROX Palo Alto Research Center in the 1980s and 1990s.

 I take an explicitly human-centered approach to research and I know how to analyze people’s mental models, goals, skills, activities, and cultural contexts.
 I seek to understand and solve human problems.